Bogus Neonatal Low Blood Sugar Derails Hospital BreastfeedingUpdated: January 25, 2018 Healthy Pregnancy, Baby & Child

 I first became aware of this problem when a friend sent me an email about it.
 She had been made aware of the situation by a doula from New Mexico who said that women who start off breastfeeding in the hospital are being told by the nurses that their babies have low blood sugar and they need to have formula right away.
 This misguided advice caused a large number of mothers to stop breastfeeding out of concern that neonatal hypoglycemia might cause harm such as brain damage.

 So what’s the truth?
-Do babies ever need formula instead of rich, immunity building colostrum in the hours and days after birth due to blood sugar problems?
+Do babies ever need formula instead of rich, immune system boosting colostrum in the hours and days after birth due to blood sugar problems?

 The short answer is a resounding NO!
 Before I thoroughly debunk the egregious practice of using low blood sugar as an excuse to give newborns GMO commercial formula, let’s go over the causes, symptoms and problems associated with the condition.